RamiLup/HMI-Prototype-drone-detection-nRF24/README.md

 <br>

 # Functional Description
-The core concept utilizes variations in signal strength relative to distance.
-As a drone approaches, its signal strength increases, allowing for detection.
-By integrating both directional and omnidirectional antennas, the system performs precise calculations and applies refined logic to minimize false alarms while maximizing coverage and sensitivity.
+This drone detection system leverages signal strength variations to identify approaching drones.
+The system employs a combination of directional and omnidirectional antennas to enhance detection accuracy and minimize false alarms.

-Using three nRF24 units provides greater flexibility in system operation and performance.
-Since each RF module is controlled separately, they can be configured for specific ranges, individual channels, or a full scan, significantly increasing scanning speed.
+The integration of three nRF24 units provides operational flexibility, enabling customized configurations for range, channel selection, and scanning speed optimization.

 <br>